you play the game well

 ..::.. about him ..::.. and us ..::..

 The charm was instant and it felt like we fell into a vortex together right away.
-I saw some red flags right away but I chose to ignore them and follow the feeling I had.
+I saw the red flags right away but I chose to ignore them and follow the feeling I had.
 I now know that I had more to work through with having the mother I did and we were merely trauma bonding.

 Your charm and humor was infectious.
 When you were on, the charisma was the most attractive thing.